nus-cs2103-AY1920S1/duke/docs/README.md

 - When you're done with a task, check it off by using the [`done`](#done---mark-a-task-as-done) command.
 - If you've made a mistake when entering a task or just want to keep your list short, use the [`delete`](#delete---delete-a-task) command to remove tasks off your list.

+### Auto Save
+Every time you add or remove a task, Duke automatically saves your list.
+No need for you to press `Control+S` every few seconds!

 ### Flexible Search
 Duke lets you search through your tasks with as few or as many criteria as you want by using the [`find`](#find---find-a-task) command.
 See [`how to specify the criteria here`](#find---find-a-task).